marouane-abdi/django_mysql_connector/README.md

+# Building an Interface with Bootstrap and Django for Submitting Information

+The objective of this project is to create a user-friendly interface that allows individuals to submit their personal information through a web form.
+To achieve this, we will be utilizing Bootstrap, a popular front-end framework known for its responsive design and pre-built components.
+Bootstrap will enable us to create a visually appealing and mobile-friendly interface that enhances the user experience.

+On the backend, we will leverage the power of Django, a robust Python web framework.
+Django will serve as the backbone of our application, handling the server-side logic and data management.
+One of the key aspects of this project is integrating Django with a MySQL database to store and retrieve the submitted information.
+To establish this connection, we will be utilizing the mysql-connector-python package, which provides a Python interface for interacting with MySQL databases.

+By combining Bootstrap's sleek interface components with Django's powerful backend capabilities, we aim to deliver a seamless and efficient solution for collecting user information.
+Throughout the project, I will be responsible for developing the necessary web forms, implementing validation logic, and ensuring the secure transfer of data between the user interface and the MySQL database.

 # django_mysql_connector

 To set up a Django project using MySQL for submitting personal information, you'll need to perform the following steps: